Hoist Those Sails and Hold on Tight: How to Choose the Best Sailing Gloves

 - Jibing the spinnaker: In layman's terms, this means changing direction of the spinnaker sail

 - Trimming the mainsail and the jib: Not to be confused with jibing, the jib is the sail found in front of the mast that doesn't have a boom

 Characteristics of Sailing GlovesSailing gloves should protect the hands, wrists and fingers as well as provide warmth.
 Here is a list of characteristics and quality construction to look for when choosing sailing gloves.

 - Reinforced palms and fingers provide protection from blisters and rope burn when pulling in lines.

 - Finger less sailing gloves cover ¾ of all of your fingers.
-This is a great option when you dexterity of your fingers such as using iPads, smart devices and navigation equipment.
+This is a great option when you need the dexterity of your fingers for things such as using iPads, smart devices and navigation equipment.
 You won't have to keep taking the gloves off and on.

 - 3-finger gloves completely cover the last three fingers while the thumb and first finger are ¾ covered.